Establish a nurturing bedtime routine

 3. Now do your best to consistently and patiently move through the routine until it is a given for your family.

 How is bedtime going at your house?
 Do you have a consistent and nurturing routine?
-What’s one thing you can share with other parents that really helps bedtime to go well for your little one?
+What’s one thing that really helps bedtime to go well for your little one?